fcproj/jfcutil/README.md

 # JFCUtil
 This is a Java API with utilities to work with files, strings and HTTP connections.
-Additional information can be found in the project's website MAUI (http://fabriziocelli.altervista.org/guide/JFCUtil_en.html).
+Additional information can be found in the project's website (http://fabriziocelli.altervista.org/guide/JFCUtil_en.html).

 ## System Requirements